PV-Lab/SL-PerovskiteOpt/README.md

 # SL-PerovskiteOpt
-Zhe Liu (Massachusetts Institute of Technology) ORCID：https://orcid.org/0000-0001-7268-6214
+This code is written by Zhe Liu (Massachusetts Institute of Technology) ORCID：https://orcid.org/0000-0001-7268-6214

-When use the code for any scientific publications or conferences, please cite our resarch article as:
+When using the code for any scientific publications or conferences, please cite our research article as:

 Z. Liu, N. Rolston, A. C. Flick, T. Colburn, Z. Ren, R. H. Dauskardt, and T. Buonassisi, "Machine learning with knowledge constraints for process optimization of open-air perovskite solar cell manufacturing," 2021, arXiv:2110.01387.
 Online Available at: https://arxiv.org/abs/2110.01387